 3 – Ability of local staff to model many processes easily and customize them for final IT refinement and integration;

 4 – Low-code/no-code lowers costs and risks of development of many business transactions and workflows;

-5 – Agility is added to IT development by offloading template creation tasks to line staff and making joint team development the goal;
+5 – Agility is added to IT development by offloading template creation tasks to line staff while making joint team development the goal;

 7 – New AI Tools and processes promise to further expedite low-code/no-code tasks with greater speed and ease of use;

-G2 has 2 Grids ranking the top Low-code and then No-code apps from over 200 tools.
+G2 has a Grid ranking the top Low-code and then No-code apps from over 200 tools.

 19 Top Low/code and No-code Web Builder tools

 As seen above, G2 Grid lists well over 200 low-code and no-code developer tools with some firms doing $ 1 billion in annual business and growing by 15%.
 The amount of investment capital pouring into the low-code/no-code market is immense – estimated at over $2trillion in capital financing.
 But a broader question is what low-code and no-code tools deliver and how do they vary

 One of the ironies of low-code/no-code development is that two of the pioneers have ceded their advantage to the new start-ups.
 Linux Bootstrap with its low-cost, responsive, point-and-click design interface plus ease of setup has been a model for many low-code tools.
 Likewise, WordPress with its easy, 5-minute setup, SQL-driven backend, and drag-and-drop Visual Editor set a standard in the rapidly growing Blog world.